CHAPTERS

 Tom frowned.
 “Where the hell you going?
 We just sat down.”

 “Next time, bud.
 I’ve got something to do.”
-He nodded at the TV.
+He glanced at the TV.
 “And I’m already late.”

 He turned to Barb.
 “Keep the change.”